kuta-ndze/NLP-bag-of-words/README.md

 **Data**

 - The data used is Twitter data with lots of Noise on reviews.
-21047 tweets with 4 attributes username, date , tweet and mention i.e a data about vodafone which is a telecom company.
+21047 tweets with 4 attributes username, date , tweet and mention i.e a data about vodafone which is a telecom company [tweets.csv](https://github.com/kuta-ndze/Natural_Language_Processing/blob/main/tweets.csv).

 **Methodology**